 Ohayocon does not tolerate assault or harassment in any form.
 This policy applies to everyone present at Ohayocon, including but not limited to attendees, exhibitors, guests, volunteers, staff, and contractors.
+This policy applies in person at the convention as well as on Ohayocon social media and official Ohayocon online groups.

 Harassment is generally defined as unwanted behavior that creates an intimidating, offensive, or hostile environment for the person being targeted.
 It can be physical or psychological.
 If someone tells you that your comments or behavior are unwelcome, you must stop immediately.
 If that person tells you to leave them alone, you must cease contact.
 It doesn’t matter whether you think your behavior was harassing: harassment is defined by the victim and you must respect their boundaries.